 I believe that all students can learn math!
 Sometimes it just takes the right person to help them understand where their mistakes are!

-I have been a high school math teacher for the past 11 years and have taught every level of math from Pre-Algebra through College Calculus including IB math and AP!
+I have been a high school math teacher since 2005 and have taught and tutored every level of math from Pre-Algebra through College Calculus including IB math and AP Calculus!
 I know I can help any math student be successful!!